Ivanhoe (Vic.)

 Ivanhoe displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 The dwelling structure in Ivanhoe, as per the latest Census, consisted of 52.9% houses and 47.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Ivanhoe stood at 35.8%, with mortgaged dwellings at 30.7% and rented ones at 33.5%.
-The median monthly mortgage repayment was $2,383, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Ivanhoe was $430, compared to Melbourne metro's $390.
-Nationally, Ivanhoe's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,383, higher than Melbourne metro's $2,000.
+The median weekly rent was $430, compared to Melbourne metro's $390.
+Nationally, Ivanhoe's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing